rittmananalytics/ra_data_warehouse/README.md

 │       └── w_subscriptions
 ```

-### Dimension Merge and Deduplication Design Pattern
+### Dimension Union and Merge Deduplication Design Pattern

 Customers, contacts, projects and other shared dimensions are automatically created from all data sources, deduplicating by name and merge lookup files using a process that preserves source system keys whilst assigning a unique ID for each customer, contact etc.

-1. Each set of source adapter dbt dimension table models provides a unique ID, prefixed with the source name, and another field value (for example, user name) that can be used for deduplicating dimension members downstream.
+1. Each set of dbt source module provides a unique ID, prefixed with the source name, and another field value (for example, user name) that can be used for deduplicating dimension members downstream.

 ```
 WITH source AS (